Gum Treatment

 By being preventative, most patients can prevent having to have major gum treatment in the future.

-Q. Does gum treatment hurt?
+Q: Does gum treatment hurt?

-Not usually, courtesy of anesthesia.
+Not usually, courtesy of anesthesia

-Q. How long is the recovery?
+Q: How long is the recovery?

 A few days for minor cases, weeks for surgery.

-Q. Can gum disease recur?
+Q: Can gum disease recur?

-Yes, if good oral hygience isn't practiced.
+Yes, if good oral hygiene isn't practiced.

-Q. What is the distinction between routine cleaning and deep cleaning?
+Q: What is the distinction between routine cleaning and deep cleaning?

-Deep cleaning targets infetion under the gumline.
+Deep cleaning targets infection under the gumline.

 Sum up by reaffirming that healthy gums are the core of a healthy smile.
 Highlight that early detection and timely gym treatment can avoid serious dental problems.